 Before installing a sidewalk café you need to apply for a Sidewalk Café Permit, which must be approved by the Town’s Development Officer.
 Approved sidewalk cafés can run from May 1 to October 31.
 Annual application and approval is required.

-Depending on the scope of work for your sidewalk café, you may need a Default Building Permit Application (197 KB) .
+Depending on the scope of work for your sidewalk café, you may need a Building Permit.

 For more information, see pdf Guidelines for Sidewalk Café (141 KB) .